JonathanWilbur/mueller-report/volume1.md

 to the 2016 U.S. presidential election at the time.
 Cohen also did not recall candidate Trump or anyone affiliated with the Trump campaign discussing the political implications of the Trump Moscow project with him.
-However, Cohen recalled conversations with Trump in which the candidate suggested that his campaign would be a significant "infomercial " for Trump-branded properties.
+However, Cohen recalled conversations with Trump in which the candidate suggested that his campaign would be a significant "infomercial" for Trump-branded properties.
 329

-###### Ii.
+###### ii.
 Post-Loi Contacts With Individuals In Russia

 Given the size of the Trump Moscow project, Sater and Cohen believed the project required approval (whether express or implicit) from the Russian national government, including from the